- Why are we taught to think in software design patterns?

 import mysql from abc import abstractmethod, ABC class Connection(ABC): @abstractmethod def connect(): pass class MysqlConnection(Connection): def connect(self): self._connection = mysql.connect() class Database: def __init__(self, connection): self.connection = connection db_connect(): return Database(connection=MysqlConnection()) def main(): connection = db_connect()

-Maybe something like this makes sense if we end up writing a framework that supports 5 different database connections or where users need to create their own data storage adapters.
+Maybe this code makes sense if we're writing a framework with support for different database types or with extensibility in mind so that developers can easily add data storage adapters.
 My problem with this type of code is the "maybe".
 "Maybe" this will be useful if we ... down the road.
 It's too much future-proofing.
-It's a waste of time and leads to more code to understand, more conceptual overhead for developers.
+It's often a waste of time leading to more code and unnecessary conceptual overhead for developers.

 import mysql def main(): connection = mysql.connect()